 5. Most importantly, relax!

 The National Registry exam is challenging, but don’t overthink it.
 Overthinking things in this field can be the difference between life and death.
-The same thing applies to second guessing yourself on the exam.
-Your gut instinct is almost always right, so the more you think about it and second guess yourself, the more likely you are to make an error.
+The same thing applies to second-guessing yourself on the exam.
+Your gut instinct is almost always right, so the more you think about it and second-guess yourself, the more likely you will make an error.

 What to do on test day